oftherivier/formlessly/readme.md

 This is a hobby project so not everything will work first time around.

 ### Unsupported Input Types
-If you need a particular input type that isn't currently supported then please use _customComponent_.
+I have tried to make provision for html5 form field types however I may have missed something.
+If you need a particular input type that isn't supported then please use _customComponent_.
+Also feel free create an issue on Github and I will try to get to it ASAP

 ### Coming Up

-If you find any bugs or have any questions please make a PR or something

 Also if you want a slightly prettier version keep an eye out for _formlessly-pretty_ which will have customised UI

+## Thank You!

+Thank you for making it this far.
+If you find any bugs or have any questions please make an issue or something